Kosyyy/-alx-system_engineering-devops/0x00-shell_basics/README.md

 mv -to move a file
 rm -remove a file
 rmdir -remove a directory
-cd .. -change dir to previous one
+cd -  -change dir to previous one ls -la